hellozhilu/LDTPS/README.md

    Lu, Z., Gao, J., Hao, J. K., Yang, P., & Zhou, L. (2024).
 Learning driven three-phase search for the maximum independent union of cliques problem.
 Computers & Operations Research, 106549.

 3. The source code is distributed for academic purposes only.
-   If you wish to use it for commercial applications, please contact the authors (Zhi Lu: zhilusix@gmail.com).
+   If you wish to use it for commercial applications, please contact the authors (Zhi Lu: zhilusix@gmail.com, Jin-Kao Hao: jin-kao.hao@univ-angers.fr).